Dauie/retro/README.md

 How long can you last?

-Created with my friends Theo Walton & Ian Wagner.
+Created with my friends Theo Walton & Ian Wagner as a weekend project.

 ## How to run: